PNW Lancashire Update BOOK NOW image

 Place North West’s exploration of all things property and development in Lancashire will get under the skin of the county’s politics and ask how they are shaping regeneration projects, examine the specific geographical challenges developers and their supply chains are seeking to overcome, and shine a light on the big projects promising jobs and growth.

-You will hear from political leaders, housebuilders, mixed-use regeneration specialists, and more at this half-day conference held in Blackpool.
+You will hear from political leaders, housebuilders, mixed-use regeneration specialists, and more at this half-day conference held at the IMAX in Blackpool.

 This event is sponsored by Roma Finance, Blackpool Council, and Morgan Sindall Construction.